 CALL TO INQUIRE

 For over a quarter of a century, Carol Browner has been at the forefront of the United States’ environmental and energy polices.
-As President Clinton’s EPA Administrator and as President Obama’s "Energy Czar," Browner has negotiated, developed, proposed and implemented U.S. policy affecting global energy, environment, public health, and business matters.
+As President Clinton’s EPA Administrator, President Obama’s "Energy Czar," and one of six members of President Biden's Climate Engagement Advisory Council during his campaign, Browner has negotiated, developed, proposed and implemented U.S. policy affecting global energy, environment, public health, and business matters.

-Today, Browner provides her expertise through dual roles in the business and policymaking arenas and serves as a Senior Counselor at Albright Stonebridge Group, a global strategy firm.
+Today, Browner provides her expertise through dual roles in the business and policymaking arenas and serves as a Senior of Counsel at Covington & Burling, as well as board chair of the League of Conservation Voters.

-Carol M. Browner is a Distinguished Senior Fellow at The Center for American Progress and senior counselor at Albright Stonebridge Group.
-Ms. Browner is Chair of the League of Conservation Voters board, and serves on the Bunge Limited Board of Directors, and the Global Ocean Commission.
+Carol M. Browner is Senior of Counsel at Covington & Burling.
+Ms. Browner is Chair of the League of Conservation Voters board, and serves on the Bunge Limited Board of Directors and First Student an EQT portfolio company

 From 1993 to 2001, Browner served as the administrator of the Environmental Protection Agency.
 As administrator, she adopted the most stringent air-pollution standards in our nation’s history, set a fine-particle clean air standard for the first time, and spearheaded the reauthorization of the Safe Drinking Water Act, as well as the Food Quality Protection Act.